pooyaeini/Right-Ventricular-Dysfunction-in-Acute-Pulmonary-Embolism/README.md

 A complete, reproducible machine learning pipeline for predicting **Right Ventricular Dysfunction (RVD)** in **Acute Pulmonary Embolism** using multiple machine learning models.
 Includes full preprocessing, resampling, training, evaluation, and visualization.

+We utilized a publicly available dataset for this study, accessible at [https://data.mendeley.com/datasets/bm4v4rzdyd/1].
 ---

 ## 📌 Project Overview